Motion of no confidence: Poland

+Scotland

+In the Scottish Parliament, a confidence motion requires the support of at least 25 MSPs in order to be voted on.
+Under the Scotland Act 1998, the passage of a successful confidence motion in the Scottish Government compels the resignation of all ministers.
+The Parliament then has 28 days to nominate a new First Minister before a general election would be called.

+Motions can be lodged against individual ministers, the First Minister, or the government as a whole.
+There have been nine confidence motions voted on since the establishment of the Parliament in 1999, and none have been successful so far.

 South Africa

 Any member of Parliament in the National Assembly may request a motion of no confidence in either the Cabinet, excluding the president, or the president.
 The Speaker, within the rules of Parliament, must add such a motion to the order paper and give it a priority.
 If a motion of no confidence cannot be scheduled by the last sitting day of the annual sitting, it must be the first item on the order paper of the next sitting.
 In the event of a successful motion, the Speaker automatically assumes the position of acting president.

 On 7 August 2017, Speaker Baleka Mbete announced that she would permit a motion of no confidence in Jacob Zuma's government to proceed in the National Assembly via secret ballot.
 It was the eighth motion to be brought against Zuma in his presidency and the first to be held via secret ballot.
 After the vote was held the next day, the motion was defeated 198–177, with 25 abstentions.
 Around 20 governing ANC members of Parliament voted in favour of the measure.